zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

    .. zeek:see:: to_upper to_lower

-.. zeek:id:: isalnum
+.. zeek:id:: is_num

    :Type: :zeek:type:`function` (str: :zeek:type:`string`) : :zeek:type:`bool`

-   Returns whether an entire string is alphanumeric characters

-.. zeek:id:: isalpha

-   :Type: :zeek:type:`function` (str: :zeek:type:`string`) : :zeek:type:`bool`

-   Returns whether an entire string is alphabetic characters.

-.. zeek:id:: isnum

-   :Type: :zeek:type:`function` (str: :zeek:type:`string`) : :zeek:type:`bool`

-   Returns whether an entire string represents a number.
+   Returns whether an entire string consists only of digits.

 .. zeek:id:: join_string_vec